-The City of Seattle is requiring all food service businesses to find packaging alternatives to throw-away food service containers, cups and other products in all food service businesses - restaurants, grocery stores, delis, coffee shops and institutional cafeterias.
+The City of Seattle requires all food service businesses to find recyclable or compostable packaging alternatives to all disposable food service items such as containers, cups, and other products.

-In addition, businesses that have customer dining area disposal stations where customers discard single use packaging must collect recyclable and compostable packaging in clearly labeled bins and send it to a recycling or composting facility for processing.
+In addition, businesses with customer disposal stations where customers throw away single-use packaging must collect recyclable and compostable packaging in clearly labeled bins and sign up for composting and recycling service offered by a collection service provider.

-You will find information on compostable or recyclable alternatives wherever you buy food service products.
-You must use products that are approved compostable by the City of Seattle and the region’s major compost processor, Cedar Grove Composting.
-SPU provides information on manufacturers and local distributors of approved packaging products at the Green Business Program website.
+You will find compostable or recyclable alternatives wherever you buy food service products.
+Compostable products must be approved compostable by the City of Seattle and the region’s major compost processor, Cedar Grove Composting.

 Caution: A large number of products advertised as “biodegradable” do not compost in the Seattle system.
 Because the intent of the City’s program is to minimize landfilling, products designed to be “biodegradable” in a landfill are not acceptable in Seattle.
 Be sure the products you buy are approved compostable.

-It is illegal in the City of Seattle for any restaurant, café, grocery store, coffee shop, cafeteria or any other food service business to sell or provide food, for consumption on or off premises, in expanded polystyrene (EPS “Styrofoam”) containers.
+It is illegal in the City of Seattle for any restaurant, café, grocery store, coffee shop, cafeteria or other food service business to sell or provide food, for consumption on or off premises, in expanded polystyrene (EPS “Styrofoam”) containers.
 Any person or business violating the ban on Styrofoam containers is subject to a civil penalty of up to $250 for each violation.
-Reports of businesses still using EPS foam containers can be provided to the Green Business Program via phone at (206) 343-8505 and via email at email@example.com.
+Report businesses still using EPS foam containers to the Green Business Program at (206) 343-8505 or email@example.com.

 Foam Ban Flyer (pdf) - Chinese, Korean, Somali, Spanish, Tagalog and Vietnamese translations included